cryptoadvance/specter-desktop/docs/faq.md

 ### *Do you have a physical security design?*

 No security at the moment, but it also doesn't store the private key.
 Working on integration of secure element similar to the ColdCard's (mikroe secure chip).
-At the moment it's more like a toy.

 ### *Is there a simulator I can try the Specter-DIY with?*